YANG-SOBER/UnderMVS/_pages/about.md

 </div>

 <div style="text-align: justify">
-We would like to express our gratitude to the editors and reviewers of TII for their time, efforts, and constructive comments.
+We would like to express our gratitude to the editors and reviewers for their time, efforts, and constructive comments.
 </div>